ASU-KE/Sol/README.md

 </div>

-The following repository contains supplementary material for a PEARC 2023 short paper that is currently under review.
+The following repository contains supplementary material for a PEARC 2023 short paper that is in-press.

 <div float="center">
  <p align="center">